movidius/ncsdk/README.md

 # WINDOWS SUPPORT
 The api/winsrc is a WINDOWS support project.
 You can compile it on VS2017.
-To use it, you need compile it and copy the libusb-1.0.dll, pthread.dll, mvnc/MvNCAPI.mvcmd the run DIR.
+To use it, you need compile it and copy the libusb-1.0.dll, pthread.dll, mvnc/MvNCAPI.mvcmd to the run DIR.
 AND copy the python/mvnc to your PYTHON_LIBRARY path.
 You must install the WINUSB driver by zadig-2.3.exe, when your first call OpenDevice over.
 Because there a new device will be found.

 ENJOY it!